aschet/qlickinspector/README.md

 ## Integration

-Use to following statements to integrate and activate QlickInspector into your application:
+Use to following statements to integrate QlickInspector into your application:

 ```cpp
 #include <QtWidgets/QApplication>